pratyayganguli/bacdev-I-pre-requisite/README.md

     ![GCP Home page](assets/images/8.png)

-    Once you start your free trial, gcp gives you $300 free credits valid for 3 months.
+    Once you start your free trial, GCP gives you $300 free credits valid for 3 months.
 So, click on start a free trial.

 *
     **Setting your billing accout** :

-    Provide all the necessary account information anc click on continue.
+    Provide all the necessary account information and click on continue.

     ![GCP Account information page](assets/images/9.png)